 Create a directionally-correct forecast in collaboration with a cross-functional and perhaps cross-company team.
 Look out a minimum of 3 months in greater detail (item/ machine grouping level) and 12 months in higher level detail (product groupings).
 If you have customer contracts beyond 12 months, go out further.
 The key is to make it a rolling forecast.

 Customers are getting frustrated with shortages and delays.
 Take the opportunity with the New Year to get a handle on demand so that you can better serve customers and grow the business.
 Proactive and resilient companies will thrive, and the rest will fade.
 Consider implementing a SIOP (sales, inventory and operations planning) process including a comprehensive demand planning process to become one of the winners.

 Please keep us in the loop of your situation and how we can help your organization successfully navigate the current volatility and, more importantly, emerge above and beyond.
-Several of these types of topics are included in our new eBook Emerging Above and Beyond: 21 Insights for 2021 from Manufacturing, Supply Chain & Technology Executives.
-Download your complimentary copy.
+Several of these types of topics are included in our eBooks such as The Road Ahead: Business, Supply Chain & the World Order.